seggiepants/100-days-of-code/log.md

 ### Day 1: January 6, 2020

 **Today's Progress**: Initial Setup of this log.
-Finished up through Responsive Web Design Priniples in [freecodecamp.org](https://www.freecodecamp.org).
+Finished up through Responsive Web Design Priniciples in [freecodecamp.org](https://www.freecodecamp.org).
 Got my minesweeper code back out and got it handling left and right clicks.

 **Thoughts:** Starting this on a whim which is probably a bad idea.
 I am counting setting things up toward the hour but still went over anyway.
 I will also count doing freecodecamp.com and exercism.com curriculum work.
 I may even split things 50/50.
 I am also going to let myself skip whatever days I need as long as I get in at least two entries a week (would still be done within a year).
 Hopefully I don't delete this in shame shortly.